 Job Centre Service: Customers advised not to attend face to face appointments for 3 months.
 You could find their updates on https://twitter.com/@dwp Dated: 08/04/2020

+Post Decision Team: Due to the current Covid-19 situation, the Customer Service Centres are only dealing with those who are homeless on the day.
+Please do not present at Customer Service Centres, instead call the team on 01484 221350 and ask for “Housing Solutions”.
+A member of the team will then make contact with you.
 The Post Decision cases need to make a claim for mainstream benefits.
 They will continue to receive financial support until their benefits have come through.
 However, once they have received their first payment they must inform the Home Office, to avoid any overpayments being made.
-Dated: 20/04/2020
+Dated: 09/07/2020

 Refugee Council has been calling on the government to protect people seeking asylum and refugees at risk due to the Coronavirus (Covid-19) pandemic.
 We are particularly concerned for people who are unable to access accommodation or support, those on limited support and those in shared accommodation who may be unable to self-isolate.